Эту статью на русском языке можно найти Здесь

 I have been a vegetarian for 10 years now, but it happened NOT because of India, like many people think, it happened much earlier.
 Not vegetarianism is getting in “fashion” in my country, but before it was not that easy.
 And, of course, people stereotyped and given “suggestions” me from this point of view too!

 I worked as a model for many years, and yes, no matter how opposed to stereotypes it sounds, but this job has really shaped my spirit.
 According to me, modeling is harder than office work.
-I worked as a model in India also, shot a lot for advertisement of Indian clothes, traditional clothes as well (if you want to learn Basics of Modeling in India from me FOR FREE, Click Here), and even shot a little bit for Indian movie!
+I worked as a model in India also, shot a lot for advertisement of Indian clothes, traditional clothes as well (if you want to learn Basics of Modeling in India, Click Here), and even shot a little bit for Indian movie!
 (You can watch it Here).

 While working as a model, I started to be interested in photography as well.
 Bought a camera and started to shoot my model-friends.
 Now I’m doing it on more serious basis and you can find my photography Here.